The science of buildings

 If you've ever seen a building being demolished by a crane with a

-ball and chain, you will have noticed that buildings can stay up even
+wrecker ball (a ball and chain), you will have noticed that buildings can stay up even

 with most of their walls knocked away.
 That's because some walls in a